Calculate Mean of a Vector in R Using mean()

-Mean of a vector is the average or arithmetic mean of elements in the vector.
-A built-in function called mean() is used to calculate mean of a vector in R programming language.
+Mean of a vector is the average or arithmetic mean of the values in that vector.
+In R programming, mean() is the standard function used for this calculation.

 mean(x, trim=0, na.rm = FALSE, ...)